k-jingyang/firecracker-cp/README.md

       1. Give it an IP address, and UP both the bridge and the TAP
 7. Firecracker does not support Multi-Queue TAP interfaces
    1. Multi-Queue allows parallelization of RX and TX
-8. I was trying to do the aforementioned stuff manually using IPAM and a bunch of networking libraries, but seems like it can all be done by using a [CNI](https://www.redhat.com/sysadmin/cni-kubernetes)
+8. I was trying to do the aforementioned stuff manually using IPAM and a bunch of networking libraries, but it can all be done by using a [CNI](https://www.redhat.com/sysadmin/cni-kubernetes)
-   1. Wow, using CNI as documented [here](https://www.redhat.com/sysadmin/cni-kubernetes) does everything out of the box.
+   1. Using CNI as documented [here](https://www.redhat.com/sysadmin/cni-kubernetes) does everything out of the box.
 I do have to build [tc-redirect-tap](https://github.com/awslabs/tc-redirect-tap) manually, just a `make all`
       1. Config is in `/etc/cni/conf.d/fcnet.conflist` and binaries are in `/opt/cni/bin` on my local PC
       2. `host-local` IPAM stores IP addresses in `/var/lib/cni/networks/fcnet`.
 Conveniently, `last_reserved_ip.0` has the last allocated IP address
 9. MMDSv1 is configured easily using the sdk with a `AllowMMDS: true`